Are you lucky enough to have tickets to a concert at the Capitol Theatre in Port Chester?

 In the late 1960s, audiences had switched their focus from movies to live music.

-This provided the theater’s new owners with an opportunity to reinvent the venue, giving it a new look as a psychedelic performance space.
+This provided the new owners at the Capitol Theatre with an opportunity to reinvent the venue, giving it a new look as a psychedelic performance space.
 Rock Promoter Howard Stein attracted first-class performers into the early 1970s.

 The most famous and culturally influential was a live music venue that saw the likes of 1970’s rock icons grace the stage like: